antiface/TheRiskProject/README.md

-# The Risk Project
+# The Risk-Project
-The Risk Project is an interdisciplinary art-research investigation into operational and project risk with regard to a cultural instution such as The Art Operation@The Historiotheque.
+The Risk-Project is an interdisciplinary art-research investigation into operational and project risk with regard to a cultural instution such as The Art Operation@The Historiotheque.

 - - - - - - -